cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-dsimenu++.md

 7. Mark `TWLCFG0.dat` and `TWLCFG1.dat` as **read-only**
     - On Windows, this can be done by right clicking them, going to Properties, then checking "Read-only"
     - This works around a bug that can break the SDNAND
+    - You will need to make these writeable again temporarily when you want to change system settings
 8. Navigate to `title/00030004` on your SD card
 9. Copy `argvgen.exe` or `argvgen.py` to `title/00030004` on your SD card
 10. Run `argvgen`